 Ultimately it was for work, but part of me also liked moving.
 Again, I just have this tendency to quickly get so bored with my surroundings.

-I’m starting to realize, though, that the itch I’ve had for a such a long time will probably be more effectively scratched by travelling than it will be by uprooting my life every few years.
+I’m starting to realize, though, that the itch I’ve had for a such a long time will probably be more effectively scratched by traveling than it will be by uprooting my life every few years.

 It’s not where you Live.
 It’s how you live.